vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 7: You should add Chez Lindsay and Screenprism

-6: [Like Stories of Old](https://www.youtube.com/channel/UCs7nPQIEba0T3tGOWWsZpJQ) is a relatively new channel which focuses on a more philosophical discussion of a films themes or motives etc. Very well put together videos though so far there are only a handful made.
+6: [*Like Stories Of Old*](https://www.youtube.com/channel/UCs7nPQIEba0T3tGOWWsZpJQ) is a relatively new channel which focuses on a more philosophical discussion of a films themes or motives etc. Very well put together videos though so far there are only a handful made.

 6: He doesn't exclusively do film essays, but [Folding Ideas](https://www.youtube.com/channel/UCyNtlmLB73-7gtlBz00XOQQ) does great film-related content and has been doing some great videos on the problems with content hosts the past few weeks.